Rattled Louisiana Gulf Coast again faces serious threat from Hurricane Delta

 “We know that some people are still evacuated and families have not yet been reunified, so this is a very tough time,” Edwards said during an afternoon news conference.
 “But we also know the people of Louisiana, southwest Louisiana, are very resilient and tough and faithful.”

-Edwards urged people to focus on sheltering in place.
+Edwards urged people to focus on sheltering in place at this time.

 Coronavirus-related restrictions on mass evacuation centers made fleeing the storm difficult — a megashelter in Alexandria that usually can host thousands was capped at 833 people, Edwards said.
 Combine that with the thousands of people who were displaced during Laura and are still in area hotels, there was little capacity for local sheltering.